-But before you dive into building out your first Social media brand ambassador campaigns.
-It makes sense to clear up some definitions.
+But before you dive into building your first Social media brand ambassador campaign, it makes sense to clear up some definitions.

 A social media brand ambassador (or, influencer) is a person who has a large following on social media networks such as Instagram and has been recruited by a company to promote their product, service or brand to that following.

 Because of their increased reach and large following, brands are hungry to identify influencers who speak to their target audience and can convert them into customers.

 Unlike influencers who are often paid simply for one piece of content, social media brand ambassadors are a part of long term relationships with those brands that they work with.
 For example, they might create social media content on a monthly basis for as long as a year or more.

 Unlike influencers, they become less of an ad-placement for a brand and more like an extension of their marketing team.
 They tend to be paid on a regular interval, they are given KPIs to hit, despite that they while they are not technically employed at the company.